wmcooper2/remove-sprite-backgrounds/README.md

 7. Save all of them to a single spritesheet.

 ### Example Operation
-Here is a [YouTube video]() example extracting a couple of small enemies.
+Here is a [YouTube video](https://youtu.be/HcGy3jIVgiI) example extracting a couple of small enemies.

-Here is an example of extracting these yoshi coins from a sprite sheet and the result.
+The following is an example of extracting these yoshi coins from a sprite sheet and the result.
 ![Yoshi Coins](yoshicoins.png) ![Result](finalSpriteSheet.png)

 1. Start the program and load the sprite sheet you will extract from.